- Spring Mill State Park Alerts (4)

 Mitchell, IN 47446

-Visitors can explore this story in the park’s four interpretive facilities—the Pioneer Village, Nature Center, Grissom Memorial, and Twin Caves Boat Tour—and see it reflected on the landscape as they hike the trails.
+Visitors can explore this story in the park’s four interpretive facilities—the Pioneer Village, Lakeview Activity Center, Grissom Memorial, and Twin Caves Boat Tour—and see it reflected on the landscape as they hike the trails.
 The interpretive staff also offers a wide variety of public programs, including an extensive special events schedule.
 Public programs are offered year-round.
-Program schedules.

 Selected caves at Spring Mill State Park and Cave River Valley Natural Area are open for limited access for self-guided recreational groups.
 This program is a partnership with the Indiana Karst Conservancy (IKC).
 Groups must register in advance through IKC, and must complete online training explaining decontamination procedures established to prevent the spread of White-Nose Syndrome(WNS), a fungus that is killing bats in large numbers.